 Black Gold Boom: How Oil Changed North Dakota is produced by independent producer Todd Melby and brought to you by Prairie Public, Zeega, and AIR, the Association of Independents in Radio, Incorporated.
-Black Gold Boom is part of Localore, a national initiative produced by AIR, in collaboration with Zeega, with financial support from the Corporation for Public Broadcasting, the Wyncote Foundation, the John D. and Catherine T. MacArthur Foundation, National Endowment for the Arts and The Spence Law Firm.
+Black Gold Boom is part of Localore, a national initiative produced by AIR, in collaboration with Zeega, with financial support from the Corporation for Public Broadcasting, the Wyncote Foundation, the John D. and Catherine T. MacArthur Foundation and the National Endowment for the Arts.

 Black Gold Boom has been honored with these awards: 2012 Society of Professional Journalists Sigma Delta Chi award for “Specialized Journalism Site,” a 2013 Online News Association award and a 2013 Radio Television Digital News Association regional Edward R. Murrow award for top news series.

-Ben Garvin is a staff photojournalist for the Pioneer Press in St. Paul, Minnesota.
-Was was named 2010 Journalist of the Year by the Minnesota Society professional journalists and 2007 Minnesota Photographer of the Year by the Minnesota Press Photographers Association.
+Ben Garvin shot and edited several online videos for Black Gold Boom in 2012.
+He is a photojournalist at KARE 11-TV in Minneapolis, Minnesota.
+He was named 2010 Journalist of the Year by the Minnesota Society professional journalists and 2007 Minnesota Photographer of the Year by the Minnesota Press Photographers Association.
+He also produced this crazy popular YouTube video.

-Diane Richard is a reporter and radio producer.
-She is a senior producer at 2 below zero, a public media nonprofit.
+Diane Richard reported several radio stories for Black Gold Boom in 2012.
+She is a reporter and senior producer at 2 below zero, a public media nonprofit.
 She has won a pair of Edward R. Murrow awards, a Sigma Delta Chi award and a PRNDI award for radio documentaries produced with Todd Melby.

 Prairie Public is a public radio and television network serving the people of North Dakota.